grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/HelmTests.md

 ## Deprecation checks

-Internally, the Helm chart will check for deprecated values and will provide a suggestion for resolving.
+Internally, the Helm chart checks for deprecated values and provides a suggestion for resolution.
 The list of deprecations can be found in the [main README](../README.md).